 - Members attend meetings scheduled by the screening committee chair.

 - Members review application materials of all qualified applicants in the applicant pool and assist the screening committee chair in completing all required documentation of the screening and interview process.

-- Members assist the screening committee chair in preparing questions for interviews and in determining the teaching topic to be presented by the applicants at the time of interview.
+- Members assist the screening committee chair in preparing questions for interviews and in determining the teaching topic applicants will present at the time of interview.

-- Members participate in a meeting at the conclusion of the interview process to formulate a recommendation of the top candidates to be submitted to the respective leadership team.
+- Members participate in a meeting at the conclusion of the interview process to formulate a recommendation of the top candidates the chair will submit to the respective leadership team.

-The Recruitment Process Efficiencies Gantt chart is provided as a reference to aid in completing the hiring process as efficiently as possible.
+Human Resources provides the Recruitment Process Efficiencies Gantt chart as a reference to aid in completing the hiring process as efficiently as possible.
 The chart is located on the Human Resources page of the College website.

 - Multiple-Campus Hiring

 The following process will only be necessary for positions with multiple campus designations.
 The provosts will be responsible for facilitating this process for positions under their leadership.

 In the case that more than one campus is hiring for the same position, representatives from each campus must cooperate to create a preliminary screening committee consisting of members from the different campuses.
 For all committee members to be able to screen applicants in the ATS, the preliminary screening committee must designate a hiring leader, who will in turn designate reviewers/interviewers (other members of the search committee).
 This will allow all members of the search committee access to the applications and attached documents.
 Only the hiring leader can designate the status change finalist for the applicants in the ATS.
 Once the committee completes the preliminary screening, then further screening, interviewing, and hiring can be completed on the individual campuses.